Home Instruct Concerts Recordings Contact Gallery

 sveta

-Staff Accompanist for Three Rivers Flute Masterclass 2008: Concert Pianist, Svetlana Rudikova-Harris
+Staff Accompanist for the Tracy Harris Flute Master Class: Concert Pianist, Svetlana Rudikova-Harris

 Svetlana "Lana" Harris' performances have been described as "outstanding" and "magical".
 She has been featured as a concert pianist, choral conductor, composer, vocal music arranger, and vocal accompanist in over 160 concerts in Russia, its adjoining countries such as Ukraine and Georgia as well as the United States.
 Mrs. Harris has lived in the United States for over 9 years and is well versed in Western pedagogical techniques.
 Mrs. Harris graduated with the Highest Honors from the Krasnodar Academy of Arts and Culture in Krasnodar, Russia, with a Masters Degree in Piano Performance, Piano Accompaniment and Choral Conducting in 1990.
 Mrs. Harris served as assistant chairperson of the Opera department in the Academy as well as Chairperson of the Vocal Accompaniment Department.
 Mrs. Harris has performed with such renowned artists as Alexander Malinin, Concert Pianist with the Moscow Conservatory of Music, Sergei Dorensky, Concert Pianist with the Moscow Conservatory, Natalia Kirichenko, Concert Soloist and Chief of the Vocal department of the Krasnodar Academy of Music.
 Mrs. Harris is the winner of many competitions, both national and international and has received various gold medal awards for outstanding performance.
 Mrs. Harris has held the position of staff accompanist for the College of the Sequoias music department and is a highly sought after vocal and instrumental accompanist.
 She is also the accompanist for Yamaha Performing Artist Tracy Harris and is the pianist in the award winning Wyndfall Trio.
 Mrs. Harris has played with the Santa Maria Symphony and the Tulare County Symphony among others.